jar398/tryphy/doc/report.md

 * Input too large
 * Wrong HTTP status code (e.g. 500 or 200 instead of 400)

-But not all such checks are there for every service.
+But not all such checks are present for every service.

 ## Neighboring concerns